sewardlee337/sewardlee337.github.io/readinglist.md

 1. [The Fire Next Time](https://amzn.to/2Kinv3a), by James Baldwin
 1. [The Handmaid's Tale](http://amzn.to/2EN9njX), by Margaret Atwood
 1. [The Lathe of Heaven](http://amzn.to/2CHHKmi), by Ursula K. Le Guin
+1. [The Like Switch](https://amzn.to/2PLSue1), by Jack Schafer and Marvin Karlins
 1. [The Luck Factor](https://amzn.to/2nQB2FT), by Richard Wiseman
 1. [The Power of Habit](https://amzn.to/2KKbRSc), by Charles Duhigg
 1. [The Time Traveler's Wife](https://amzn.to/2LVU4Fp), by Audrey Niffenegger